humdrum-tools/verovio-humdrum-viewer/README.md

 to see more columns of the Humdrum data.

-* Try typing "o" (lower-case letter "O"), or "alt-o" when editing in the text box.
+* Try typing "o" (lower-case letter "O"), or "alt-o" when editing in the text box to toggle display of the original clefs.

-* Also notice the "Play" button in the top right corner of the page.
+* Also notice the "Play" button in the top right corner of the page that can be used to listing to the music notation.

 * The Humdrum text box can be shown/hidden by typing "h", or "alt-h" when text box has focus.